antiloopgmbh/antiloop-chiru/README.md

 # Antiloop Chiru

-A premium, offline-first Markdown viewer built using **Python 3**, **GTK4**, **Libadwaita**, and **WebKit**.

-It provides a native Linux GTK look and feel, fits seamlessly into GTK desktop environments, and supports advanced formatting features like tables, code syntax highlighting, and Mermaid diagrams—all fully offline.
+A great Markdown viewer which supports advanced formatting features like tables, code syntax highlighting, Mermaid diagrams—all and much more.

 ![Antiloop Chiru Screenshot](screenshot.png)